 Larry Wiedel and Adrew Silva photographing Joy Villa on the rooftop in Montreal.
 Leica M9 with Leica 90mm APO-Summicron-M ASPH f/2.0

-Student photo by Andrew Silva who adds, "Thanks again for a fantastic workshop in Montreal – it was a highlight of my summer.
+Student photo by Andrew Silva who adds, "Thanks again for a fantastic workshop – it was a highlight of my summer.
 Thanks again to Joy, who helped make the workshop an exciting adventure."

 Leica M9 with Leica 50mm Summilux-M ASPH f/1.4